Unboxing LLMs > loading...

 Real-World Performance and Results

-For example, the QLoRA paper demonstrated a 65B parameter model fine-tuned on a single 80GB A100 GPU that achieved performance comparable to the same model fine-tuned with traditional methods requiring 8x the hardware.
+The key finding from the QLoRA paper was demonstrating a 65B parameter model fine-tuned on a single 80GB A100 GPU matching the performance of the same model fine-tuned traditionally, which demanded significantly more hardware (around 8x A100s).
+It’s a step-change in accessibility.

 The Future of Efficient Fine-Tuning